yashvityagi/beginner-python-mini-projects-hacktoberfest-2025/src/Lucky-Malik-build-a-File-Organizer-script/README.md

     If you are cloning from a Git repository, use:
     ```bash
     git clone <repository_url>
-    cd manus-build-a-file-organizer-script
+    cd src/Lucky-Malik-build-a-file-organizer-script
     ```

-    If you downloaded the files, navigate to the `src/manus-build-a-file-organizer-script/` directory.
+    If you downloaded the files, navigate to the `src/Lucky-Malik-build-a-file-organizer-script/` directory.

 2.  **Navigate to the project directory:**

     ```bash
-    cd src/manus-build-a-file-organizer-script/
+    cd src/Lucky-Malik-build-a-file-organizer-script/
     ```

 ### Usage